 Namdaemun Market

-The market may be smaller and more compact than the sprawling Dongdaemun Market to the east, but is still one of the best places to shop in Seoul and packed at almost all hours of the day.
+The market may be smaller and more compact than the sprawling Dongdaemun Market to the east.
+But it is still one of the best places to shop in Seoul and is busy all day.

 Namdaemun Market in Seoul packed with shoppers all hours of the day